isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-new.md

     | AEM administrator | [!DNL aem-administrators], [!DNL fd-administrators] |
     | End user| When a user must log in to view and submit an Adaptive Form, add such users to [!DNL forms-users] group. </br> When no user authentication is required to access Adaptive Forms, do not assign any group to such users.|

-### 4. Install Visual Studio Code extension for headless adaptive forms {#microsot-visual-studio-code-extension-for-headless-adaptive-forms}
+### 4. Install Visual Studio Code extension for Headless Adaptive Forms {#microsot-visual-studio-code-extension-for-headless-adaptive-forms}

 You can use any IDE for developing Headless Adaptive Forms.
-Adobe provides an extension for Microsoft® Visual Studio Code to make it easier for you to navigate structure and develop headless adaptive forms.
-The extension adds adaptive forms related IntelliSense capabilities and helps auto-complete headless adaptive forms JSON syntax.
+Adobe provides an extension for Microsoft® Visual Studio Code to make it easier for you to navigate structure and develop Headless Adaptive Forms.
+The extension adds adaptive forms related IntelliSense capabilities and helps auto-complete Headless Adaptive Forms JSON syntax.
 It also adds a panel, titled Forms Tree, to help navigate structure of headless adaptive form.
 To use the extension:

 1. Ensure [Microsoft Visual Studio Code 1.62.0 or later](https://code.visualstudio.com/docs/supporting/FAQ#_how-do-i-find-the-version) is installed.
 If you have an older version or no version installed, download the latest version from [Microsoft Website](https://code.visualstudio.com/docs/setup/setup-overview)
    >[!NOTE]